Board of Governors

 Rudy is managing director at Hodges, Ward, Elliott, where he has brokered more than $6B in volume in North America, Europe, Asia, and the Middle East.

-From being a graduate of Princeton University and Fulbright scholar to professional work in international resort brokerage, finance, and investment banking, Rudy brings a deep appreciation for learning, cross-cultural competence, and extensive professional experience to his service on the ESI Board.
+From being a graduate of Princeton University and Fulbright scholar to professional work in international resort brokerage, finance, and investment banking, Rudy brings a deep appreciation for learning, cross-cultural competence, and extensive professional experience to his service on the Ecclesial Schools Initiative Board.
 Specifically, he lends his expertise in finance, contract negotiation, brand fidelity, and facilities.

 Rudy is an ordained deacon of the Orthodox Church in America.
 In his free time, Rudy loves to swim, play the banjo, and read classics on the early Church Fathers.
 He and his wife Susan have four sons.